-EDUC 571 Teaching Math, Science and Health3
+EDUC 571 Teaching Math, Science and Health......3

-This class looks at contemporary methods of teaching mathematics, science and health for all students.
+This class looks at contemporary methods of teaching mathematics, science and health for early childhood and elementary students.
 The primary focus will be the use of cooperative learning and a hands-on approach to teaching.
 Approximately 5 hours of classroom observation is required.

-EDUC 572 Teaching Language Arts and Social Studies......3
+EDUC 572 Teaching Language Arts and Social Studies..
+3

-This class looks at contemporary methods of teaching language arts and social studies for all students.
-The primary focus will be the use of cooperative learning and a hands-on approach to teaching.
+This class looks at contemporary methods of teaching language arts and social studies for early childhood and elementary students.
+The primary focus will be the use of cooperative learning and a handson approach to teaching.
 Approximately 5 hours of classroom observations required.